Diplomatic immunity: Parking violations

 A particular problem is the difficulty in enforcing ordinary laws, such as prohibitions on double parking.
-For example, the Autobahn 555 in Cologne, Germany was nicknamed the "Diplomatenrennbahn" (Diplomat's Raceway), when Bonn was the capital of West Germany, because of the numerous diplomats that used to speed through the highway under diplomatic immunity.
-Certain cities, for example The Hague and New York City have taken to impounding such cars rather than fining their owners.
+For example, the Autobahn 555 in Cologne, Germany, was nicknamed the "Diplomatenrennbahn" (Diplomat's Racetrack) when Bonn was the capital of West Germany, because of the numerous diplomats that used to speed through the highway under diplomatic immunity.
+Certain cities, for example The Hague and New York City, have taken to impounding such cars rather than fining their owners.
 Diplomats' status does not guarantee the release of impounded cars.
 Diplomats' cars may not be searched or entered in the US.

 Diplomatic missions have their own regulations, but many require their staff to pay any fines due for parking violations.
 A 2006 economic study found that there was a significant correlation between home-country corruption (as measured by Transparency International) and unpaid parking fines: six countries had in excess of 100 violations per diplomat: Kuwait, Egypt, Chad, Sudan, Bulgaria and Mozambique.
 In particular, New York City, which hosts the United Nations Headquarters, regularly protests to the United States Department of State about nonpayment of parking tickets because of diplomatic status.
 In 2001, the city had more than 200,000 outstanding parking tickets from diplomats, totaling more than $21.3 million, of which only $160,682 had been collected; a decade later, the total cost of unpaid parking tickets was over $17 million.
 In 1997, then-mayor Rudy Giuliani proposed to the Clinton administration that the U.S. State Department revoke the special DPL plates for diplomats who ignore parking summonses; the State Department denied Giuliani's request.

 In cities that impose a congestion charge, the decision of some diplomatic missions not to furnish payment has proved controversial.
 In London, embassies have amassed approximately £58 million in unpaid charges as of 2012, with the American embassy comprising approximately £6 million and the Russian, German and Japanese missions around £2 million each.